Health & Wellness

 Cats are master groomers, so if you notice that your pet’s ears are irritated and itchy, dirt may not be the problem — but, ear mites could be.

 Ear mites, which are highly contagious arachnids that live on cats' skin and in their ear canals, can cause extreme itchiness, among other symptoms.
 Here’s everything you need to know about how ear mites impact cats — and how to prevent them altogether.

-An ear mite’s life cycle is usually a total of 3 weeks, Dr Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+An ear mite’s life cycle is usually a total of 3 weeks, Dr Aliya McCullough, Fetch’s on-staff veterinarian, says.
 Adults ear mites can lay eggs in a cat’s ear canal that hatch within 4 days.
 Once they’ve hatched, they eat the cat’s ear wax and skin oils, and can mate and produce more larvae.
 Essentially, ear mites spread quickly, which is why it’s important to spot the signs they’re around and take action quickly.
 Here’s some symptoms to look for:

 Symptoms like itchy ears can cause your cat to self-inflict scratches, redness and aural hematomas in their ears — so keep an eye out for those signs, too.

 According to Dr. McCullough, cats catch ear mites through contact with other infected pets.
 So if your cat is diagnosed with ear mites, it’s vital to separate them from other animals — and potentially people.

 “Ear mites very rarely infect humans.
 If they do, it’s temporary, as they prefer cat and dog hosts, but this is extremely unlikely,” Dr. McCullough adds.

 Dr. McCullough says that an ear mite looks like a moving, white speck to the naked eye.
 Take your cat to the vet as soon as they start showing symptoms of ear mites.